alarconm/BikeMaintenanceTracker/README.md

 # Bike Maintenance Tracker

-This Java/Springboot app help users track the wear and tear on bikes and their components.
-Providing users with a comprehensive view when worn out parts should be replaced or repaired.
+This Java/Spring Boot app enables the user to track wear and tear on bikes and their components.
+A comprehensive view shows when worn out parts should be replaced or repaired.

 # Requirements
 <ul>